openframeworks/ofSite/documentation/3d/ofMesh_.markdown

 _inlined_description: _

-Returns: the index from the index vector.
+**Returns**: the index from the index vector.
 Each index represents the index of the vertex in the vertices vector.
 This determines the way that the vertices are connected into the polgoynon type set in the primitiveMode.